17 Lost Egyptian Pyramids Discovered With Satellite Technologies

 Now, the Egyptian authorities are planning to use technology to protect the antiquities in the future.
 Because this time the thieves targeted a number of famous archaeological sites.

-"We could use an image that was stolen from the funeral of a specific time period and we can ask Interpol to oversee the antiquities of that period that may be offered on the illegal market."
+could use an image that was stolen from the funeral of a specific time

-Dr Parcak also expects the new technology could encourage young people to be more interested in science and provide a tool for archaeologists in the world.
+be more interested in science and provide a tool for archaeologists in

 "It makes us become more focused and selective in the work we do.
 Because when dealing with large sites, you do not know where to begin. "